 Learn how to make a deeply nourishing DIY hand mask.
 Use it as a hand cream, or pair it with moisturizing gloves as an overnight hand treatment for dry skin.
-When used before bed, this hand mask can help soften and repair your hands while you sleep.
+When used before bed, this hand mask can help soften and repair your dry hands while you sleep.

 We’re all likely washing our hands a little more frequently than usual right now.
-I don’t know about you, but my skin has really been feeling the effects of constant hand washing.
+I don’t know about you, but my skin has really been feeling the effects of this constant hand washing.

 Washing with soap and water is an effective way to wash away dirt, bacteria and viruses, but unfortunately it also dissolves our skin’s protective barrier as well.